-As soon as Baby begins moving away from a steady diet of breastmilk or formula, his stools should become firmer.
+As soon as Baby begins moving away from a steady diet of breastmilk or formula, their stools should become firmer.
 This is normal and no cause for concern, but to avoid constipation or pain when passing those stools, be sure that Baby eats plenty of fruit and vegetable-based foods.
 In fact, even certain plant-based foods, like applesauce or bananas, can cause or add to constipation, so introducing other foods in-between, instead of introducing both back-to-back could help Baby‘s bowels out.

 Whether you’re an adult or an 8-month-old baby, certain foods can alter the color of your poop.
 Don’t be surprised if giving Baby a lunch of strained peas and a dinner with pureed carrots produces green and orange stools respectively.

 Solid foods contain a wider range of nutrients and enzymes than breast milk.
 And because Baby is still learning how to properly chew and digest these foods, eating them on a regular basis can produce gas and smelly stools.
 This should pass with time.